oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

     !["Click App Builder"](images/insert-rag.png "")

-10. Under Server-side Condition, enter/select the following:
+10. Under Server-side Condition, enter/select the following to invoke RAG only for that page:

     - Type: **Function Body**